JexieWren/hire-wordpress-houston/rapid-wordpress-response-using-angular-universal-rendering.md

-# Harnessing Angular Universal for WordPress with Pre-Rendering
+#  Rapid WordPress Response Using Angular Universal Rendering

 The digital realm continuously demands exceptional performance and top-tier content to engage users effectively.
 While WordPress provides unmatched flexibility as a content management system, managing large volumes of dynamic data on the server-side poses challenges in scalability.